alebremu/proteomics-sample-metadata/docs/sdrf.rst

 Data files metadata
 ************************************

 The connection between the Samples to the Data files is done by using a series of properties and attributes.
-All the properties referring to the MS run (file) itself are annotated with the category/prefix **comment**.
+All the properties referring to the MS run (file) itself are annotated with the category/prefix :guilabel:`comment`.
 The use of comment is mainly aimed at differentiating sample properties from the data properties.
 It matches a given sample to the corresponding file(s).
 The word comment is used for backwards-compatibility with gene expression experiments (RNA-Seq and Microarrays experiments).

 The order of the columns is important, :guilabel:`assay name` MUST always be located before the comments.
 It is RECOMMENDED to put the last column as :guilabel:`comment[data file]`.
 The following properties MUST be provided for each data file (ms run) file: